Contents - Index

 Under no circumstances, are you to file Forms W-3 and 1096 along with the other transmittal forms as it will only confuse IRS/SSA and cause problems.
 Also never file paper forms in addition to an electronic file.

-The filing deadline for submitting electronic files is always the last day in March of the following calendar year.
-We strongly recommend that you wait until the end of March to file your submission.
+The filing deadline for submitting electronic files is always the last day in January of the following calendar year for Forms W-2 and 1099-NEC.
+For all other forms it is the end of March of the following calendar year.
+We strongly recommend that you wait until the due date or the day before to file your submission.
 The reason for this is that this provides you with plenty of time for corrections to come back from your recipients and to implement those changes before final submission.
 Remember, it takes more time to do piecemeal changes than to file an entire batch.

 EXTENSION OF TIME TO FILE